torsteinelv/valetudo-squeezelite-media-player/README.md

 Move the Squeezelite binary to the vacuum's persistent data partition and make it executable:

     cd /mnt/data
-    # Upload or download the binary here
+    # Upload the binary to this folder
     chmod +x squeezelite-armv7

 ### Service & Watchdog Script